It Began So Innocently

 Like so many others, I read Linda Goodman’s book on Sun Sign astrology when I was a kid.
 I read it over and over and got to the point that I could even guess a person’s Sun sign…sometimes.
 I was puzzled as to why it didn’t work all the time.
 I also didn’t seem to have a lot of the traits she said my Sun Sign had either.
 But it worked often enough that I remained interested in astrology, never dreaming I would end up being as involved as I am today.
 Isn’t it funny how we never see it coming?

-In my early 30’s, I found myself searching bookstores and libraries, spending whole days there reading astrology books in general, and Moon sign descriptions in particular, trying to figure out what mine was.
+I found myself searching bookstores and libraries, spending whole days there reading astrology books in general, and Moon sign descriptions in particular, trying to figure out what mine was.
 I narrowed it down to two signs, Pisces and Libra.
 I asked my husband and a close friend of many years which one they thought was correct.
 Both my husband and my friend chose Pisces without hesitation.

 Shortly thereafter, I met a woman and we became friends, astrology being what bonded us almost instantly.
 It turned out that she was an astrologer, and she introduced me to the Ephemeris and cast my birth chart for me (thank you, Carol!).
 Lo and behold, my Moon sign was indeed Pisces.
 Amazed, I plunged headlong into studying astrology, reading practically anything I could get my hands on.

 One of the first books I read after I had my actual chart, was by Stephen Arroyo, Astrology, Psychology, and the Four Elements.
 His book explained and offered solutions to a problem in my marriage that my husband and I had not been able to resolve even after trying marriage therapy twice!
 I was so impressed, I HAD to know more.